 “Children whose parents discuss what is happening in the family with them and ask how it makes them feel not only survive the immediate shock better but also adapt more easily to the new circumstances” (Penelope Leach: Family Breakdown).

 Children can benefit from having someone else who can listen to how they are feeling and be an independent voice.
-Children will not want to hurt the feeling of their parents, they may even be anxious about them or take guilty responsibility for the breakup upon themselves.
+Children will not want to hurt the feelings of their parents; they may even be anxious around them or feel guilt and take responsibility for the breakup upon themselves.

 Child consultation through a mediator provides a safe and confidential space for a child to be individually seen and share his/her hopes and concerns, perspectives and considerations in relation to the changed family circumstances.

-Key principles of consultation are valuing, listening and respecting both children and their parents.
-It is important to balance the children’s involvement with not over-burdening them with responsibility.
+The key principles of consultation are valuing, listening and respecting both children and their parents.
+It is important to balance the children’s involvement with not overburdening them with responsibility.
 It is important to focus on the best outcomes for children.
 Using an independent mediator for child consultation can be a positive additional option for families.

 How does the process work?

 The child’s age and maturity are relevant; both parents must agree to a mediator talking to the child or children and must also be willing to take on board whatever the child says.
-Generally the child will see a different mediator from the one working with their parents.
-It is unusual to involve children under 7 years of age unless with their older siblings.
+Generally, the child will see a different mediator from the one working with their parents.
+It is unusual to involve children under seven years of age unless with their older siblings.

-It is important that the child feels relaxed and wants this opportunity to express him/herself.
-So any coaching or coercion must be avoided or any cross examination afterwards!
+It is important that the child feels relaxed and wants this opportunity to express him/herself, so any coaching or coercion must be avoided, and there should be no cross-examination afterwards.

-Generally someone other than the parents brings the child to the consultation and collects afterwards.
+Generally, someone other than the parents brings the child to the consultation and collects them afterwards.
 The mediator will then report back to the parents with their own mediator also present (at a co-mediated session).
-But it is important to note that due to the confidential nature of the child consultation the mediator will only report back what the child has permitted the mediator to say.
+But it is important to note that due to the confidential nature of the child consultation, the mediator will only report back what the child has permitted the mediator to say.